 "Lean is all about doing less... better."

-Check out the on-demand recording for the full conversation with James and Jasper about lean principles, our concept of ‘flow,’ and how to use data to eliminate waste and add more value.
+Check out the on-demand recording for the full conversation with James and Jasper about lean principles, our concept of flow production, and how to use data to eliminate waste and add more value without more cost.

-Plus, all the other episodes in our Remote Studio Solutions Webinar Series are available on-demand as well with even more tips from studio leaders to help you navigate our new normal.
+Plus, all the other episodes in our Remote Studio Solutions Webinar Series are available on-demand to save as well, with even more tips from studio leaders to help you navigate.